VermontDepartmentOfHealth/docgov/posts/fandl.md

 ## Connecting to the database

-When you open SQL Server Management Studio (SSMS), you sill be prompted to connect to a Database Server.
+When you open SQL Server Management Studio (SSMS), you will be prompted to connect to a Database Server.
 The first time you connect, you'll need to type in the name of the server.
 After the initial connection, the next time you start SSMS, it will be there by default.
 If it is not there, you can always type it in again, or use the drop down to select a previously visited server.

-The "Authentication:" field will always be "Windows Authentication".
+The "Authentication" field will always be "Windows Authentication".
 You should never need to type in a password in order to connect.

 ![Connecting to the server][1]